codery12321/ECE270/lab12/README.md

 The substeps below cannot be tested individually since the entire design is tightly integrated.
 As a result, you'll need to actually finish all the substeps before simulating.
 Take extra care to follow the instructions, and try to look ahead to potential problems as you're following them - it could be that you have to define extra signals or buses not mentioned in the instructions.
 These unexpected situations may arise as you're writing code during a lab practical, and you should know how to fix them when they occur.

 ## 1.1 Use your bcdaddsub4 module to calculate landing parameters

-You will implement the following equations using your bcdaddsub4 module from the prelab.
+You will implement the following equations using your `bcdaddsub4` module from the prelab.
 ```
 alt* = alt + vel
 vel* = vel - gravity + thrust
 fuel* = fuel - thrust
 ```
-quantity* is meant to imply that this is the next-state register for the corresponding quantity, eg. fuel* is the next value of fuel that will be set in fuel on the next rising edge of the clock.
-Keep in mind that you cannot use asterisks as signal/bus names, so you'll need to give these proper names in code! <br />
+quantity\* is meant to imply that this is the next-state register for the corresponding quantity, eg. fuel* is the next value of fuel that will be set in fuel on the next rising edge of the clock.
+Keep in mind that you cannot use asterisks as signal/bus names, so you'll need to give these proper names in code!

 Make sure to first review the top.sv file to understand the layout of the code that you'll be writing.
 Then, in the lunarlander module, create eight buses - each one 16 bits long - for alt, vel, fuel and thrust, to store the current values, and newalt, newvel, newfuel and manualthrust, the first three of which will store the result of bcdaddsub4 modules to calculate the new altitude, velocity and fuel, and the fourth to store the value that you may input using the pushbuttons to change the thrust from 0 to 9. <br />

-Next, insert the bcdaddsub4 module from your prelab (and any other relevant modules you may need), and make four instantiations within the corresponding section of the lunarlander module, with the connections as follows: <br />
+Next, insert the bcdaddsub4 module from your prelab (and any other relevant modules you may need), and make four instantiations within the corresponding section of the lunarlander module, with the connections as follows:
 - For the first instantiation, you will determine the new value of altitude based on the equation.
 Therefore the a input will be your current altitude, the b input will be your current velocity, op will be 1'b0, and the s output will be the new altitude.
 - For the second and third instantiations, you will determine the new velocity based on the equation.
-Use two instantiations to break down the new velocity equation such that you calculate vel - GRAVITY with the first instance, connect its sum to a new intermediate 16-bit bus (call it intval), and in the second instance, perform the calculation intval + thrust and connect the sum to the new velocity bus.
+Use two instantiations to break down the new velocity equation such that you calculate vel
+- GRAVITY with the first instance, connect its sum to a new intermediate 16-bit bus (call it intval), and in the second instance, perform the calculation intval + thrust and connect the sum to the new velocity bus.
 Keep in mind that op should be 1'b1 for subtractions.
 - For the fourth instantiation, calculate the new fuel by setting up the ports such that the instance does newfuel = fuel - thrust.

 ## 1.2 Set up a modifiable thrust register

-For this part, you'll need the **scankey** module from a previous lab. <br />
+For this part, you'll need the **scankey** module from a previous lab.

 In the comment section marked 1.2, create a clocked register in an always_ff block that sets manualthrust to the value of the currently pressed button, but only if the button pressed is 0-9 (you should understand how to use the scankey module to do this, given that in is the pushbutton input, and you should produce a 5-bit out and delayed strobe).
 Use hz100 and rst as the clock and async reset for scankey, and for the always_ff setting manualthrust, set the scankey's strobe as the clock, and the usual rst as the async reset.
-If rst is asserted, set manualthrust to the constant THRUST. <br />
+If rst is asserted, set manualthrust to the constant THRUST.

 The behavior should be such that when you press a button 0-9, the corresponding binary value should be stored into manualthrust.
 Note that manualthrust is a 16-bit register, so you may need to pad the 4-bit scankey output with zeroes.
-(We say 4-bit since there is no use for the fifth bit of the scankey output, out[4], since we will only use buttons 0-9 for setting the thrust in this step.) <br />
+(We say 4-bit since there is no use for the fifth bit of the scankey output, out[4], since we will only use buttons 0-9 for setting the thrust in this step.)

 ## 1.3 Set up the state machine logic for the lander
 We've now come to the bulk of the code - the state machine that will be used for the lander.
-Create an enum datatype to define the states of this machine as follows: <br />
+Create an enum datatype to define the states of this machine as follows:
 ```
       typedef enum logic [2:0] {INIT=0, CALC=1, SET=2, CHK=3, HLT=4} flight_t;
       logic [2:0] flight;
       logic nland, ncrash;
 ```
-Set up an always_ff block with clk and rst as clock and asynchronous reset, and have it do the following:  <br />
+Set up an always_ff block with clk and rst as clock and asynchronous reset, and have it do the following:
 - If rst is high:
   - Initialize flight to INIT.
   - Initialize the crash and land outputs, and their next-state signals ncrash and nland, to 0.